-The Arts movement in Hastings continues to gain momentum: from the formation of the Hastings Prescott Area Arts Council and Black Dirt Theater, to the grand opening of the Hastings Arts Center and the BreakAway Arts Center and Café.
-Construction is underway on the ArtSpace Hastings River Lofts, a 37-unit live/work complex for artists and their families located in downtown Hastings near the Mississippi River.
+The Arts movement in Hastings continues to gain momentum: from the formation of the Hastings Prescott Area Arts Council and Black Dirt Theater, to the grand opening of the Hastings Arts Center and the ArtSpace Hastings River Lofts, a 37-unit live/work complex for artists and their families located in downtown Hastings near the Mississippi River.
 The City of Hastings recognizes this energy and the City Council approved plans for a Public Art Grant pilot program to support public art that is free and accessible to everyone.

-The initial wave of funding for this program runs through December of 2017.
+The initial wave of funding for this program ran through December of 2017.
 Click here for details about Public Art in Hastings.

 The Public Art Grant Task Force is a seven-member group tasked with determining the best way to use the grant funding to support and promote public art within Hastings.
-Members include: Mecca Page, Fran Jauquet, Scott Sinclair, Mary Ellen Fox, and Bea Westerberg.
-We currently have two openings on the Task Force.
-If you have a passion for the arts and would like to join this group, please apply by March 23.
+Members include: Mecca Page, Mary Ellen Fox, Russell Moseman, Jordan Schaffer, and Bea Westerberg.

 - Solicit requests for and award public art grant(s).